telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 - With the **Enable HTTP/2 support (BETA)** option, the connection between a client and a server will default to HTTP/2 if both support it.
 When the option is disabled, Fiddler Everywhere forces the communication to go through HTTP/1.1.

 - Even with HTTP/2 support enabled, Fiddler Everywhere cannot guarantee that all requests will use HTTP/2.
 If a client only supports HTTP/1.1 or lower, Fiddler will only communicate using the client's version.
-If the client works with HTTP/2 but the server does not, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1 when гит сcommunicating with the server.
+If the client works with HTTP/2 but the server does not, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1 when communicating with the server.

 - Some browsers will share a single HTTP/2 connection to a website between several tabs and keep a connection open even after a tab is closed.
 That can lead to unexpected behavior with the beta HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, try to restart the browser.